darrenks/atlas/docs/vectorization.md

 # Vectorization

-Automatic vectorization is the implicit zipping or mapping of operations when the ranks of arguments are too large.
-This is quite useful, one of the reasons APL code is so short.

-For example `+` operates on scalars (rank 0).
-If we give it two lists (each rank 1), it will automatically perform a zip.

-    (1 2 3) + (2 4 6)
+Any list can be turned into a vector by using the `.` operator.
+A vector is just a list, but it prefers to apply operands to its elements instead of the list as a whole.

+    "abc","123" len
+    "abc","123". len
     ──────────────────────────────────
+    2
+    3 3

+Automatic vectorization can occur to fit the type specification of an operator.
+For example, the type of `+` is `Int Int -> Int` and so if you give it a list for any of the arguments, their rank is too high and so it vectorizes said argument to bring it down.
+It is essentially performing a `map`.

+    1,2,3.+4 show
+    1,2,3+4 show
+    ──────────────────────────────────
+    <5,6,7>
+    <5,6,7>

+Note that the type is a vector not a list, even though `1,2,3` is a list, it was first vectorized.
+You can convert a vector back to a list using `%`.
+But usually this isn't needed because unvectorization is also automatically done if an arguments rank is too low.

+    1,2,3+4% len
+    1,2,3+4 len
+    ──────────────────────────────────
+    3
+    3

+If two vectors are present it pairs them off an performs the operation on each pair.
+It is essentially performing a `zipWith`

+    (1,2,3) + (2,4,6)
+    ──────────────────────────────────
     3 6 9

 Longer lists are truncated to that of the smaller (this isn't the case for all vectorized languages, but useful in Atlas since we frequently use infinite lists).

-    (1 2) + (2 4 6)
+    (1,2) + (2,4,6)
     ──────────────────────────────────
     3 6

-Arguments that would have been too small of a rank after zipping are automatically replicated.

-    1 + (1 2 3)
+Automatic vectorization can work non scalar arguments as well.

+    "1 2 3","4 5" read show
     ──────────────────────────────────
-    2 3 4

-That code first became:

-    [1,1,1,1,1...] + [1,2,3]

-Explicit vectorizations are allowed too.
-For example head returns the first element of a list.

-    "hi"; "there" head
+    <[1,2,3],[4,5]>

+Read expects a string, but was given a list of strings so it vectorizes.
+Read returns a list of ints always, so that part is just normal operation.

+It can even work on more complicated types like the type of append (`[a] [a] -> [a]`).

+    "abc","xyz" append "123" show
     ──────────────────────────────────
-    hi

-But we can explicitly vectorize this with `.` to instead return the head of each element.
-It could be used repeatedly with higher ranked lists.

-    "hi"; "there". head
-    ──────────────────────────────────
-    ht

-Since implicit vectorization always happens when the operation would be ill typed without it, it is an error to also explicitly vectorize.
-That is because in some cases is possible that there is implicit vectorization happening, but additional explicit vectorization is still possible.
-For example with operands that take a scalar and an list, like take.

-    "hi"; "there"; ("next"; "frog") take (1 2) ──────────────────────────────────
-    hi
-    next frog

-Since the left arg of take (`(1 2)`) must be a scalar it vectorizes.
-Taking the first word from the first list of strings and two words from the second list of strings.

-    "hi"; "there"; ("next"; "frog").. take (1 2) ──────────────────────────────────
-    h th
-    n fr

-But we also could mean we wanted to do that instead.

-The algorithm that decides how much vectorization to do works by finding the arg with the highest excessive rank compared to the op's type specification (since vectorization lowers rank).
-Any arg that would then have too low of a rank is replicated to bring it back up.
-This algorithm can work on ops that don't have scalar requirements (something that as far as I know APL variants can't do because they lack homogenous lists and static types).
-For example:

-Todo update this when there is an op of type `[a] [a]->` again that doesn't prefer promotion over vectorization

-It even works on `then` statements.
+    <"abc123","xyz123">

-Vectorization can only lower rank, sometimes it needs to be raised.
+Automatic Vectorization can only lower rank, sometimes it needs to be raised.
 For example transpose works on 2D lists, but if you give it a 1D list it needs to become a 2D list first, by just making it a list with a single element (the original list).
 I call this promotion.

-Implicit cons is the only op that defaults to promotion rather than vectorization by the way.
+    "123" \ show
+    ──────────────────────────────────
+    ["1","2","3"]

-Promotion and vectorization can both be done implicitly together.
+Automatic promotion and vectorization can both be done implicitly together.
 For example:

-    'a [ (1 0) show
+    'a take (1,0) show
     ──────────────────────────────────
     <"a","">

-This is the same as the previous example.
-Here the ranks differ by 2, but it cannot vectorize twice because the type of append requires a list and the first arg is a scalar, so promotion is used.

-If you are ever unsure about what implicit operations are happening, run atlas with the `--debug` option and all implicit operations will be printed as explicit operations.
+Unvectorization is preferred to promotion.
+That is why the earlier example `1,2,3+4 len` returned `3` instead of `[1,1,1]`.

+There is one exception to these rules which is for `,` and this is to enable intuitive list construction from data.
+This is how `"abc","123","xyz"` creates a list of strings.
+Without preferring promotion over vectorization of the first arg, `,` would need to be type `a a -> [a]` to get the first use to work and type `[a] a -> [a]` to get the second op to work as well. `,` just prefers to promote once rather than automatically vectorize the first arg, you can still vectorize that arg, you will just need to do so explicitly.